Architectural Review Board (ARB)

 - Addition of any kind

-6. Removal of Trees that are six (6) inches or greater in diameter at four (4) feet above existing development grade.
+- Removal of Trees that are four (4) inches or greater in diameter at two (2) feet above existing development grade.

 B. Submission Procedures

 Applications must be submitted to SPOA – ARB on forms provided in the Appendix of this document or in the ARB office.
-The initial submission whether conceptual, preliminary or final must include the appropriate fee for the type of work proposed.
+The initial submission, whether conceptual, preliminary or final must include the appropriate fee for the type of work proposed.
 The fee schedule is included in this document.
-For additional information call the ARB Administrator at (843) 785-3310 ext.
-226.
+For additional information call the ARB Chairman at (843) 785-3310 ext.
+1005.

 C. Plans Approval Procedure

-Submit Preliminary Plans, Final Plans and Exterior Colors and Materials to the ARB, which will review them for completeness.
+Submit Preliminary Plans, Final Plans, Exterior Colors and Materials to the ARB, which will review them for completeness.

-- The ARB meets on a monthly basis at the Welcome Center or as indicated.
+- The ARB meets on a necessary basis at the Welcome Center or as indicated.
 The ARB will act on most minor submissions within two weeks of receipt of the plans.

 - The ARB will notify the applicant in writing of the results of the review procedure.
 If the ARB’s decision is negative, it will explain the decision and make suggestions for corrective action.
 Oral representations of any decisions will be non-binding on the part of the ARB.